 CEOs will still meet to do business.
 As Henry Grabar of Slate magazine rightly points out, “no decentralizing technology so far—not telegrams, not telephones, not television, and not the internet—has dented that human desire to shake hands.”

 But how we determine the need for an in-person meeting will change.
 After being forced to learn new ways to meet, discuss and create online, we won’t revert entirely to our old ways.

 Business leaders are facing the challenge of not only finding ways to fix immediate problems, such as the need for masks or work-from-home tech, but also building a strategy for the coming months.

 An almost impossible task, given all the uncertainty.
-The future is “a cone of possibilities”, as Stewart Butterfield puts it, “The further out you get, the harder it is to predict and the wider the cone gets.
+The future is “a cone of possibilities”, as Stewart Butterfield puts it: “The further out you get, the harder it is to predict and the wider the cone gets.
 Increased risk, volatility, uncertainty push it wider still.
-Our job in this moment is to help others predict our future.”
+Our job at this moment is to help others predict our future.”